 Choose one from a list which may include-

 You will be introduced to the techniques and underlying concepts of audio programming languages/interactive environments such as MaxMSP, Supercollider, Csound and Chuck.
 Such environments allow musicians, artists and DSP engineers to design complex interactive audio software without dealing with the details that would be necessary within programming languages like C and C++.
 You will gain practical experience of working with at least one domain specific language or environment.
 Whilst some teaching will be necessarily language-specific, techniques will be presented in relation to core transferrable programming and audio concepts.
-You will also develop some awareness of the existence and relative merits of a range of relevant technologies for audio programming/interactive work
+You will also develop some awareness of the existence and relative merits of a range of relevant technologies for audio programming/interactive work.

 This module will provide further study of the techniques of computer-based music production.
 Techniques examined in-depth will include synthesis, sequencing, sampling, editing, processing and mixing techniques, as well as their creative application.
 You will also explore pre/post production and arrangement, covering these topics through practical technical and creative work that will improve your techno-fluency as well as your ability to listen critically.
 Seminars support you in applying different production techniques to your creative ideas, leading towards a coursework portfolio for assessment.

 This module builds on the Live Music Production studied in the first year.
 It explores the variety of events engineers commonly encounter and the audio and visual technologies required to deliver each event.
 A consideration of PA design supports the case studies presented.
 The second half of the module focuses on the visual elements of live events.